What is an Accounting Statement: Definition, Types, and Uses

 (ii) Expenses

-- Cost of Goods Sold (COGS): Direct costs associated with production, like raw materials.
+The costs incurred in generating revenue, including:- Cost of Goods Sold (COGS): Direct costs associated with production, like raw materials.

 - Selling, General, and Administrative Expenses (SG&A): These include marketing, office costs, and overheads that are indirectly tied to production.